Installation

 Pick-up from wholesaler

 Your electrician collects your Basis Board from their local trade wholesaler on the morning of install.
-No shipping, no lead times.

 Arrive and prep the site